 Another analogy to these puritanical religious types could be the iconoclasts in Constantinople.
 In the 8th and 9th centuries after Christ, Christians in Constantinople were told to reject icons, statues and any colourful depictions of saints and the holy family.
 It was said that worship of these false images had brought doom and destruction to the city of Constantinople.

 In the same way that the High Sparrow in Game of Thrones browbeats the elite into supporting him, the emperor in Constantinople was converted to this fanatical version of Christianity.
-With his approval, gangs went round smashing up churches and sacred images.
+With his approval, gangs went round smashing up churches and sacred images (contemporary picture below).
 Hmmmm…now that does sound like the grim zealots in Game of Thrones.